Does stress ever leave you feeling run down and unmotivated? If the answer’s yes, you may be experiencing burnout.

-If you’re experiencing these and struggling to cope, make an appointment with your doctor.
+If you’re experiencing any of these symptoms, download Ada now for a free health check.
+If you’re struggling to cope, make an appointment with your doctor.

-The good news is that there are things you can do that can help prevent burnout.
-Here are our top five tips.
+The good news is that there are things you can do to prevent burnout.
+Here are my top-5 tips:

 Work-life balance doesn't just mean getting home on time.
 Build reset moments into your day to get away from work and social media, take stock, and prevent the accumulation of micro stresses.
 Make sure you take holidays to get some real downtime.

 It’s important to manage unrealistic expectations for your time, efforts, and relationships.
 If you work from home, try to separate your work and living spaces.
-If possible, remove work email and communications from your personal phone.
+If possible, remove work email and apps from your phone.
 Learn to say no.